Welcome to today's edition of the Rush 24-7 podcast.

 He's unbending on the core beliefs and things that matter.

-And then I think it was the Daily Caller last week.
+And then, I think it was the Daily Caller last week.

-There was a story about how the establishment was deciding to step up and get in bed and then do business with Cruz.
+There was a story about how the establishment was deciding to step up and get in bed and do business with Cruz.

 The predominant one seems to be that the establishment has decided Trump would be the lesser of two evils for them.

-Trump was in Myrtle Beach, South Carolina, had an appearance over the weekend.
+Kick off a brand new week of broadcast text since Trump was in Myrtle Beach, South Carolina, had an appearance over the weekend, got booed.

 And the booze got louder and louder and louder as Trump became more and more critical of Cruz.